Ksuriuri/LLMCI/README.md

 1. Refer to the [`Installation`](https://docs.vllm.ai/en/latest/getting_started/installation.html) of [`vllm-project/vllm`](https://github.com/vllm-project/vllm) to install vllm

-2. Any model supported by vllm can be loaded by using the `VllmAici` class in `vllm_aici.py`.
+2. Any model supported by vllm can be loaded by using the `VllmLLMci` class in `vllm_llmci.py`.
 For model parameter settings and data input formats, please refer to [Example](#example).
-For more examples, please refer to `vllm_aici_demo.py`.
+For more examples, please refer to `vllm_llmci_demo.py`.

 #### Note: